Take Home Pay Calculator: See Your Real Paycheck After Taxes

 Multiple Jobs or Dual-Income Households

-Workers with two jobs or a working spouse often face under-withholding because each employer withholds based on their job alone, without knowing about the other income.
-The combined income pushes you into higher brackets, but withholding was set for a lower annualized income.
-The W-4 Step 2 checkbox or the IRS's Multiple Jobs Worksheet corrects this — but many employees skip it.
-Payscale data shows that dual-income households are significantly more likely to owe taxes at filing for this reason.
+Workers with two jobs or a working spouse often face under-withholding because each employer withholds based on that job alone, without knowing about the other income.
+The combined income can push the household into higher brackets, while withholding was set from lower annualized wages.
+The W-4 Step 2 checkbox, the IRS Multiple Jobs Worksheet, or the IRS Tax Withholding Estimator can correct this before filing season.

 Self-Employment Side Income